 Red light is also not impacted by tattoos, freckles or darker skin tones (melanin).

-The downside to red light is that it has a higher signal-to-noise ratio and is more susceptible to motion artifacts.
+The downside to red light is that it’s more susceptible to motion artifacts.
 The latter can significantly impact heart rate readings during physical activity.
+However, without movement involved, pulse oximeters offer a higher resolution than heart rate sensors that rely on green LEDs.

-The bottom line is this: there are pros and cons to both types of light.
+The bottom line is this: there are pros and cons to both types of light and I appreciate that WHOOP uses a combination.

-Both straps also include an accelerometer (or gyroscope) that detects wrist movement, which can be useful for activity and workout tracking.
+Both straps also include a 3D accelerometer and gyroscope that detect wrist movement, which can be useful for activity and workout tracking.

 The accelerometer is also used in combination with the optical HR sensor to capture heart rate data.
 Much like you can feel your heartbeat with your fingers, wearables can detect the force of a beating heart to improve their readings.

-WHOOP’s body temperature sensor enables the device to accurately detect both when you fall asleep and in what stage of sleep you’re in.
+WHOOP’s skin temperature sensor enables the device to accurately detect when you fall asleep and what stage of sleep you’re in.
 That’s because your skin and body temperature both change during certain phases of sleep.

 You can learn more about that in my review of the best sleep trackers.